COTS Control Innovation Program

 #About the Innovation Program

 The innovation program brings together Australia's leading experts to collaborate on solutions to the COTS threat.
 It is the first of its kind, with over 90 multi-disciplinary experts working together under one program with a clear focus on delivering innovation that will drive progress in our ability to predict, detect and respond to these damaging outbreaks.
+The program was initially funded with $9.8m from the partnership between the Foundation and the Australian Government’s Reef Trust.
+Research partners co-contributed an additional $8m.

-The CCIP research portfolio includes 24 projects addressing key gaps in knowledge and capability across COTS biology and ecology, genetics, data science, engineering, modelling, decision science, and social science research.
-CCIP researchers work closely with reef managers and the COTS Control Program to ensure that innovations are fit-for-purpose for real-world application.
+From 2021 to 2024, the CCIP research portfolio included 24 projects addressing key gaps in knowledge and capability across COTS biology and ecology, genetics, data science, engineering, modelling, decision science, and social science research.
+Program delivery was guided by a Research Impact Plan and CCIP researchers worked closely with reef managers and the COTS Control Program to ensure that innovations were fit-for-purpose for real-world application.
 Effective COTS control is a critical part of the toolbox of interventions the Reef needs to cope with climate change, and it complements other interventions developed under RRAP.
-The program is funded with with $9.8m from the partnership between the Foundation and the Australian Government’s Reef Trust.
-Research partners are co-contributing an additional $7.5m to the program.
-In 2020-21, the program underwent an initial design phase to prioritise the research investment.
-The design process engaged over 40 scientific experts and stakeholders who assessed the feasibility and benefit of a broad range of possible research investments.
-These experts recommended investment in a portfolio focused on research and innovation that will help us supress and prevent future outbreaks.

 #CCIP Research Projects